HanyRabah/Github-Search-typescript/README.md

 to Seperate the concern of coding by creating service which responsible only to fetch the data and then the component will manage the request.

+<b>User Profile</b>
+doesn't have location or enough information to show as per the new API implementation. so I went with only showing the name, image and follow link aslo I used the same user Profile in repos and issues but with a flag to change the layout.

+<b>404</b>
+Error Page if the path provided is not the right one

+<b>Edge Cases</b>
+All edge cases has been covered
+- long text
+- empty keyword data will not recall the api will fetch it from localstorage
+- deleting the keyword
+- etc..

 # Folder Structure